On steering in the C*-algebraic framework: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
+This work was initially supported by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme) and then by the National Science Centre, Poland through grant Maestro (2021/42/A/ST2/00356).
+The author acknowledge the support of Germany’s Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q), EXC 2004/1 (390534769).
 The author would like to thank Marcin Marciniak and Paweł Horodecki for stimulating discussions.
+The author is also grateful to Yin Zhi and Alexander Frei for conversation on the preprint.